-- Inspired by reading Tim Green’s books, a book club of 13-year-olds raised $5,676 in support of Tim Green’s Healey Center fundraising initiative, Tackle ALS.
+- Inspired by reading Tim Green’s books, a book club of 13-year-olds started "Touchdowns for Tim Green" and raised $5,676 in support of his Healey Center fundraising initiative, Tackle ALS.

 - A North Carolina teen used a fishing tournament to raise over fifteen thousand dollars for the Healey Center where a family friend, Chris Smith, is a patient.

 - Pete Frates 5K – Run, Walk, Wheel 3 for #3: North Shore Timing held their annual 5K race in honor of Pete Frates virtually in 2020.